flynx/actions.js/README.md

   non destructive manner (e.g. via a `throw`), all actions in a chain are guaranteed to be called, unless a fatal error condition.
 - **No argument shadowing**
-  The _extending_ has access to all the arguments that the user passed but can not modify or reformat them before the _extended_ action gets them.
+  The _extending_ action has access to all the arguments that the user passed but can not modify or reformat them before the _extended_ action gets them.
 - **No return shadowing / Single return point**
   The _extending_ action can not replace the object returned by the _extended_ action, though it can _cooperatively_ update/modify it if